usegalaxy-eu/website/_posts/2021-01-18-sg-ps-update.md

  for protein identification (which uses SearchGUI results) have been deeply updated and released in new major versions: 4.0.7 and 2.0.5, respectively.
 Furthermore, two new utility tools have been added to make the overall workflow more flexible:

-* [Identification Parameters](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/galaxyp/peptideshaker/ident_params/) for creating parameter files reusable by both SG and PS
+* [Identification parameters](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/galaxyp/peptideshaker/ident_params/) for creating parameter files reusable by both SG and PS.
 * [FastaCLI](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/galaxyp/peptideshaker/fasta_cli/) which appends decoy sequences to a fasta file in a format readable by SG and PS

 The number of changes and improvements made is very large, a few highlights: